zogot/go-embed-standards-layout/README.md

 # go:embed and the go-standards project layout

-While experimenting with Go and trying out the go:embed directive to serve a VueJS application I was running into an issue with trying to stick the [go-standards project layout][l-gspj]
+While experimenting with Go and trying out the go:embed directive to serve a VueJS application I was running into an issue with trying to stick to the [golang-standards project layout][l-gspj]

 This is because `go:embed` doesnt let you embed from parent directories and since in this specific scenario I was trying to have multiple services split into cmd/ subfolders this seemed to be at odds with each other.

 > Patterns may not contain ‘.’ or ‘..’ or empty path elements, nor may they begin or end with a slash.